trinity-tech-io/feeds-capsule/README.md

 ## 2. Features

-An initial **technical preview version v1.0.0** has been released with the following basic features:
+An initial **technical preview version v2.0.7** has been released with the following basic features:

 - [x] Sign-in with DID

-- [x] Create/delete your own feeds source/node
+- [x] Create/delete your own publisher account

-- [x] Add/remove 3rd-parties' feeds source/node
+- [x] Create public channel

-- [x] Create new public feeds
+- [x] Create un-public channel

-- [x] Follow/unfollow feeds
+- [x] Subscribe/unsubscribe channel

-- [x] Publish post in your feed
+- [x] Publish post in your channel

 - [x] Publish comments on post